Creating a more accessible summit (Accessibility)

-All of us—conference organizers, speakers, and participants—bring our varied identities to the conference.
+All of us—summit organizers, speakers, and participants—bring our varied identities to the conference.
 It’s On Us tries to provide the accountable and accessible spaces necessary for everyone to be able to participate in conference events.
-We ask that all participants help us create these accountable spaces by upholding both It’s On Us’s guidelines and Ohio University’s Community Standards.
+We ask that all participants help us create these accountable spaces by upholding It’s On Us’s guidelines and the URI Community Standards.
 For It’s On Us, creating accountable spaces where we can learn and collaborate includes the following:

 - Striving to engage in open and constructive dialogue with each other